Understand Your Child So You Can Help Them Go Further

-However, well-meaning parents can easily fall into the trap of focusing on “curing” dyslexia instead of prioritising well-being.
+However, well-meaning parents can easily fall into the trap of focusing on “curing” dyslexia instead of prioritizing their child’s well-being.

 I understand the parents that do this because it is only natural to want to help your child when they are challenged.

-But one thing that most dyslexic children do not need from their parents is that Mum and Dad use all their free time being tutors or teachers at home.
+But one thing that most dyslexic children do not need from their parents is Mum and Dad using all their free time being tutors or teachers at home.

-That way, you risk that school will take up all of your child’s space.
-It is not fun for your child to spend time doing something they are not very good at and experience difficulty learning.
+That way, you all risk living with the situation where being taught takes up all of your child’s time.
+It is not fun for your child to spend time doing something they are not very good at and still experience difficulty learning.

 So, my best and most loving piece of advice for you is the following:

 Be a parent!
-Support your child with the difficult things, and familiarise yourself with your dyslexic child’s world.
+Support your child with the difficult things, and familiarize yourself with your dyslexic child’s world.

-But don’t allow dyslexia to take up all the space at home (it is our safe space from the letters).
+But don’t allow dyslexia to take up all the space at home.
+Home should be your child’s safe space from the letters.

 3 – Cultivate what your child is good at